 During the last week in July, all of August and September, when the palace is not being used in its official capacity, visitors can enjoy the State Rooms, which form the heart of the working palace - nineteen rooms, lavishly furnished with the finest treasures from the Royal Collection, including paintings by Rembrandt, Rubens, Poussin and Canaletto and some of the finest English and French furniture.

 A permanent space dedicated to changing exhibitions of items from the Royal Collection, the wide-ranging collection of art and treasures held in trust by Her Majesty Queen Elizabeth II for the Nation.
 The Queen's Gallery is open to the public for most of the year, with closures during selected months (see ticket options below).

 The Royal Mews is the mews (or stables) of the British Royal Family, located in the grounds of Buckingham Palace.
 Open to the public March - October (see ticket options below).

-Book tickets for Buckingham Palace - only available late July to September
+Book tickets for Buckingham Palace - only available 15 July to 29 September

 The Tower of London sits by the River Thames adjacent to Tower Bridge.
 It is probably one of the few times most visitors will be inside the original city walls of London, now the city's financial district.